ruiyangzou00/kathy.github.io/README.md

 #### Test 1 & Test 3 Result
 <img src='image/Overall Analysis.png' width="330" height="215">

 I suggest the rolling out Variation 1 of Test 1.
-From the table above, we can see Variation 1 of Test 1 has better performance; the ATCR has a significant increase of 0.35%, although there was a decrease in the average revenue.
-It can be deduced that as the users read the product details, they tended to place their orders more carefully and better informed.
-There were fewer cases of the influence of impulse spending or buying for each session.
-I see it as a **good sign** that our customers have more information about our product.
-I expect that it would generate **higher revenues** in the foreseeable future and have **brand awareness impacted positively**.
+From the table above, we can see Variation 1 of Test 1 has better performance; the ATCR has a significant increase of 0.35%, also there was an increase in the average revenue.

 Variation 2 exhibits some underperformance than Variation 1.
 This can be seen in the negative changes in metrics of BR (+11.4%), ATCR (-11.5%) and CVR (-1.19%).
 Therefore, I think it was not an informed idea to shift the product details by sacrificing the size of the product image.